 - Secure wheel to buffer shaft with the sandpaper facing the direction the wheel will be spinning.
-Mount wheel with an adapter flange on either side.
-Make sure the lip of the flange is facing in towards the wheel.
+Mount wheel with a supplied wheel reducer on either side.
+Make sure the lip of the reducer is facing in towards the wheel.

 - Tighten down the nut until the wheel is secure on the shaft and doesn’t spin (use a spacer if your nut bottoms out on the threads).

 - Try to sand or buff in the same direction, try to buff in the length of the part.
 Intersecting scratches do not look good.